-A cloche is a bell-shaped glass cover that is placed over a seedling in the early planting season to protect the seedling from cold temperatures and to encourage growth.
-It is a type of covering for protecting plants from cold temperatures.
+A cloche is a cover that is placed over a seedling in the early planting season to protect the it from the elements, like a mini greenhouse.

-While the original form of a cloche is a bell-shaped glass cover that is placed over an individual plant, modern cloches are usually made from plastic and come in various shapes and sizes.
+Traditionally bell-shaped and made from glass, modern cloches are usually made from plastic and come in various shapes and sizes.

 The use of cloches can be traced back to market gardens in 19th century France, where entire fields of plants would be protected with cloches.
 However, nowadays in commercial growing, cloches have largely been replaced by row cover, and are mainly found in smaller gardens.

 Cloches are designed to be placed on top of plants to keep them warm, protect them from snow and ice.
 Garden cloches are also known as glass domes that are placed over plants that are sensitive to cold.